 “N-No” Family Development Project (全心傳家家庭發展計劃)

 Targeted at underprivileged families residing in Hong Kong who are not eligible to apply for Comprehensive Social Security Assistance and/or public housing, the N-No project had two key areas of focus: financial support and mentoring.
-Social workers from HK Sheng Kung Hui Welfare Council, mentors and mentees worked together on individually tailored development plans aiming at developing job skills, improving competence and eventually achieving self-reliance.
+Social workers from HK Sheng Kung Hui Welfare Council, mentors, and mentees worked together on individually tailored development plans aiming at developing job skills, improving competence and eventually achieving self-reliance.
 Two phases were conducted in 2013-15 and 2015-17 in view of the Project’s success and impact.

 Business Start-up Assistance Scheme for Women (婦女創業支援計劃)

-A social service project to help less fortunate and unemployed women create self-employment by starting their own businesses.
+This social service project was designed to help less fortunate and unemployed women create self-employment by starting their own businesses.
 Launched in 2002, the Scheme is in its 2nd Phase where the emphasis is on starting cooperative businesses (婦女合作創業計劃).

 Experience Sharing Seminar Series: “Practical Aspects of Doing Business in China” (中國商管實戰經驗分享研討會系列)

 This annual series, launched in 2003, covers a wide range of topics presented by business leaders who have accumulated a wealth of hands-on experience in China.
-A total of over 900 participants have attended these seminars.
+A total of over 900 participants have attended the seminars.

 Successful Women Stories – Experience Sharing (婦女成功的天空)

 Since 2005, the Association organises an annual series of public forums, inviting prominent women in town to share their success stories and experiences with the public.

 Other activities organised by the Association include:

 - Fellowship functions for members and their families and friends are organised on a regular basis to provide opportunities for fellowship building and networking.

-- Trips to Mainland China to meet important government and trade promotion officials and to visit places of interest.
+- Trips to Mainland China are arranged to meet important government and trade promotion officials and to visit places of interest.
 Cities visited include Beijing, Shanghai, Jiangmen, Qingdao, and Hohhot (Inner Mongolia).